FAQs on Home Insurance

 Scheduled Personal Property - can be added to a homeowners, condo, or renters policy.
 Typically you will see the cost per $1,000 of jewelry coverage fall between $11 - $14 dollars.
 You can also schedule items such as musical equipment, fine art, furs, cameras, and silverware.

 A Condominium policy (HO6) is almost exactly the same as your regular homeowner's policy.
 The biggest difference is that you will not have as much Coverage A (Dwelling) as a normal home.
-This is due to the fact that your association's policy is insuring the building as it stands.
+This is due to the fact that your association's policy usually insures the building as it stands.

 The purpose of the Coverage A on your individual condo policy is to fill the gap between the deductible that is on your association's policy.
 In some cases the deductible might be large, for example $50,000 if it is a coastal association.
 If this was the real deductible you would want to make sure you have at least $50,000 in dwelling coverage.

 The other reason you have dwelling coverage on a condo policy is for betterment and improvements you have done to your own unit.
-If you dumped $30,000 into your condo unit and your association policy doesn't cover those improvements, you will want to protect them on your own policy.
+If you spent $30,000 of your own money upgrading your unit, your association policy may not provide coverage.

-Another important coverage we recommend is Loss Assessment.
+Another important coverage is Loss Assessment.
 Let's say your condominium complex has a total of 25 units.
 Assume there is a tree that crashes through three of the units and causes $150,000 of damage.
 The association may ask each of the 25 unit owners to help pitch in to cover the deductible on the master policy.
-We will again assume the association has a $50,000 deductible.
-They can assess for each owner to pay a portion of the loss; $2,000.
-Loss Assessment coverage would pick up this charge.
+With a $50,000 deductible the association may ask each owner to pay a portion of the loss which would equal $2,000 per owner.

-Just like a standard home policy, you can get coverage for your personal property, loss of use, liability, and scheduled items if you have them.
+Just like a standard home policy, you can get coverage for your personal property, loss of use, liability, and scheduled personal items.

 A renter's policy (HO4) is what you would purchase if you are occupying someone else's house, apartment, or condo.
 There is no dwelling coverage on this type of policy.
 The main items you are covering are your own personal property, loss of use, and liability.

-Liability is the key factor here.
-If you rent a unit and are negligent for any damage to the property you are renting, your policy would pick up coverage.
+If you rent a unit and are negligent for any damage to the property you are renting, your policy would provide liability coverage.
 Perhaps you accidentally set a fire in the house by forgetting to turn the stove off.
-Or you may have accidentally shut off the heat before you went away for vacation and had a cold spell which froze up the pipes in the house, resulting in water damage.
-These sorts of items would be covered under liability on your renters policy.
+Or you may have accidentally shut off the heat before you went away for vacation and the pipes froze.

 Dwelling Fire (DP1, DP3)